 - Since I was born in the USA, I am required to pay income tax.

-I would say that many people carry these notions with them from cradle to grave thanks to how deeply ingrained these lies are.
-Yes, I know that “lie” is a strong word.
-But why not tell the truth?
-Let’s dismantle these 3 commonly held beliefs before moving on to other topics.
+I would say that many people carry these notions with them from cradle to grave thanks to how popular these lies are.
+But you know what:

 Lie Number One: Income tax is put to good use to pay for much needed public improvement